Rick's Daily Tips

 I’ll finish up with this…

 In case you’re wondering, Microsoft has committed to supporting Windows 10 with maintenance and security updates until at least October 14, 2025.
-That’s almost 4 years from now.
+That’s roughly two and a half years from now.

 What’s more, there’s always a chance they could end up extending their support for Windows 10 even beyond that posted end date as they’ve done several times before with previous Windows versions.